hiteshis/hiteshis.github.io/_pages/about.md

-P.S.
-Many people I have met think that my name is Japanese like a combination of Hitachi and Mitsubhushi but it is actually a sanskrit word.
+**Interesting Tidbit**: Many people I have met think that my name is Japanese like a combination of Hitachi and Mitsubhishi but it is actually a sanskrit word which means well-wisher.